 Tea houses are usually owned by local people.
 Some tea houses may provide the best facilities whereas others provide only basic services.
 So, you will need to consider and compromise with the services to enjoy the adventure.

 Nepal tea house trek is very popular in the tourist hubs including Annapurna, Everest, and Langtang regions.
-In this region, one can trek with least equipment and rely on lodges for accommodation and food.
+In this region, one can trek with the least equipment and rely on lodges for accommodation and food.
 Tea house trekking is suitable for both small groups and large groups of trekkers.

-The benefit of Nepal tea house trek is that your local guide will arrange for your food and accommodation.
+The benefit of the Nepal tea house trek is that your local guide will arrange for your food and accommodation.
 Thus, you can trek at your own pace.
 Plus, you will get to interact with locals and gain a real insight into the daily life of the Himalayan people.

 Nowadays, due to huge traffic in the mountains, the local tea houses are converting into modern luxury lodges and hotels.

 Note: During peak seasons, you need to have backup plans during your trek.
 This includes sleeping bags in case the tea houses do not have enough beds.
-You need to carry extra foods if there are no tea houses nearby.
+You need to carry extra food if there are no tea houses nearby.